Disclaimer: “As an Amazon Associate I may earn from qualifying purchases.” Adsense and Infolinks were no help at all.

 • Reorganizing is a popular distraction in offices.
 Will the desk fit?
 I am often asked if I have a tape-measure.

-• Sometimes items using allen screws are encountered, so a small set of allen/hex keys might be handy.
+• Sometimes items using Allen screws are encountered, so a small set of Allen/hex keys might be handy.

 There is a joke that Mole grips or duct tape are for things that move that shouldn’t, and that WD40 is for what won’t move but should!